mhagiwara/book-reviews/technology.md

 Technology
 ----------

+* David Beazley and Brian K. Jones.
+Python Cookbook, Third Edition, 2013.
+  - Chapter 1
+    - Python 3 supports star expressions for unpacking: first, * middle, last = data
+    - from collection import deque -> keep the last N elements pushed
+    - heapq -> heap, supports O(1) min() and O(log n) push.
+    - OrderedDict -> preserves the order of keys

-* The Unix Programming Environment.
-Brian W Kernighan and Rob Pike, 1983.
+* Brian W Kernighan and Rob Pike.
+The Unix Programming Environment.
+1983.
   - Chapter 1
   - Chapter 2
     - "sed-uid" bit - grand the permission of the owner when run (used for passwd command)